 Spar Nord's baa1 standalone BCA reflects the bank's robust capitalization as well as its low dependence on market funding and strong liquidity buffer.
 At the same time, it takes into account the bank's nonperforming loan ratio, which, despite improvements, remains higher than the system average, along with moderately higher loan growth than the system average.
-Profitability has improved after a difficult first quarter, but the resurgence of the coronavirus pandemic has increased downside risk amid a fragile recovery.

-Exhibit 1
+The bank's deposit pricing initiatives are mitigating pressures on profitability due to the prolonged low interest rate environment.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios